Configuring a Pipeline

 Labels Pipeline label to help search and filter pipelines in the Pipelines view.
 For more information, see the Control Hub documentation.

-Snowflake URL Snowflake URL to use.
+Snowflake URL Snowflake account URL.
 For example:

 https://<yourcompany>.snowflakecomputing.com